 I know I shouldn’t have done it with Sophie in tow, but I did it.
 I trudged to the veranda where he was sitting on a rocking chair as if everything in his world was all peachy and great.
 Then, in a voice as dead as the bones buried at the cemetery near our house, I told him again to leave.

 Everything I said fell on deaf ears though or so I thought, because here I am now, holding on for dear life with the wind whistling at my ears.
-The ground seemed to rise up to meet the sides of my face every time he swerved too low.
-I could do nothing else, but to hold on tighter to him, even if I wish to push him away.
+The ground seems to rise up to meet the sides of my face every time he swerves too low.
+I can do nothing else, but to hold on tighter to him, even if I wish to push him away.

 I’m afraid I will not reach my office alive.
 I may not see my daughter again.
-With so many thoughts racing through my mind, I scrunched my eyes shut.
+With so many thoughts racing through my mind, I scrunch my eyes shut.

-Moments later, our motorbike stopped.
-I opened my eyes and breathed a sigh of relief.
-We were already at the parking area outside my office and he was looking at me with wary eyes.
+Moments later, our motorbike stops.
+I open my eyes and breathe a sigh of relief.
+We are already at the parking area outside my office and he is looking at me with wary eyes.

-I fixed him with my deadest stare and told him that I don’t want him near me or our daughter ever again.
-Then, with shaking knees, but with my head held high, I walked away.
+I fix him with my deadest stare and tell him I don’t want him near me or our daughter ever again.
+Then, with shaking knees, but with my head held high, I walk away.